JuliaTime/TimeZones.jl/docs/faq.md

 compile()
 ```

-## Far-future ZonedDateTime with VariableTimeZone
+## Far-future Localized with VariableTimeZone

 Due to the internal representation of a `VariableTimeZone` it is infeasible to determine a time zones transitions to infinity.
 Since [2038-01-19T03:14:07](https://en.wikipedia.org/wiki/Year_2038_problem) is the last `DateTime` that can be represented by an `Int32` (`Dates.unix2datetime(typemax(Int32))`) it was decided that 2037 would be the last year in which all transition dates are computed.
 If additional transitions are known to exist after the last transition then a cutoff date is specified.